 Sagkeeng is comprised of Anicinabe people who have resided at or near the Fort Alexander Indian Reserve #3 located along the Winnipeg River and Traverse Bay, since time immemorial.

 The ancestors of the Anicinabe people of Sagkeeng signed Treaty 1 in 1871.
 The Fort Alexander Indian Reserve of approximately 21,674 acres was surveyed in 1874 and has a current band membership of 7,637 people with approximately 3,352 living on reserve.

 Sagkeeng’s traditional territory includes land within Treaty #1 and land north and west of the Winnipeg River.
 In June 2007 the Sagkeeng Chief and Council filed a Statement of Claim seeking court recognition of unextinguished Aboriginal Title over traditional lands situated outside Treaty #1.
 In addition to this claim, in September 2010, Sagkeeng submitted a revised Treaty Land Entitlement claim which is currently before the Specific Claims Tribunal.

-The Sagkeeng Anicinabe Government’s current leadership consists of five elected members: Chief Derrick Henderson, and Councillors Joe Daniels, Mare Courchene, John Courchene, and Mark Courchene.
-This leadership was elected in April of 2015.
+The Sagkeeng Anicinabe Government’s current leadership consists of five elected members: Chief Derrick Henderson, and Councillors Lin Dorie, John Courchene, Dylan Courchene, Erin Courchene, Henry Swampy and Tania Twoheart.
+This leadership was elected in April of 2019.

 Sagkeeng holds its annual Treaty Days in the last week of July of every year.
 Everyone is welcome to enjoy the events which includes a community parade, various children events, pow wow, fireworks and community events.